 Body is the texture or mouthfeel of a coffee such as oiliness, thickness, and heaviness.
 It is a desirable quality that describes the feel of the coffee in your mouth rather than the actual flavor.

+A heavy body (or “Full Body”) is one that can be felt on the tongue, almost textured, due to a combination of the fat, protein and fiber content.
 Heavy bodies are typically attributed to high grown and shade grown coffees, especially in rich volcanic soils, and is seen as a positive attribute.
 It can also be the result of brewing method, mostly in an espresso, moka pot (stove top) or steel-filter pour over drip coffee (not paper filter).

 In fact, according to a research in coffee chemistry, coffee aroma is responsible for all coffee flavor attributes other than the mouthfeel and sweet, salt, bitter, and sour taste attributes that are perceived by the tongue.

 The more subtle nuances of coffee flavor such as “floral” or “winey “ come more from the aroma or smell of the coffee than from the taste.
 Coffee cuppers smell the coffee grounds to judge or classify the flavor characteristics of the coffee.